Year 13 A Level Results – August 2017

-Just under half of all grades awarded to our A Level students were the top grades of A* - B, and nearly 1 in every 5 awarded was either an A* or A.
+Over 40% of all A2 grades awarded to our A Level students were the top grades of A* - B and nearly 1 in every 5 awarded was either an A* or A.